Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -CertificateSubjectName
-The subject name of the certificate to be created.
+The subject name of the certificate to be created

 ```yaml
 Type: System.String